Harley-Davidson VL Transmission Rebuild

 The kickstarter assembly was next to go on.
 The first step was to finish securing the main shaft and counter shaft with their nuts and lock washers.

-Harley-Davidson transmission shafts secured with nuts and lock washers before kicker assembly
+Harley-Davidson VL mainshaft and countershaft secured with nuts and lock washers

-Harley-Davidson transmission kicker gears clutch spring washer and nut installed
+Harley-Davidson VL kicker gears clutch spring washer nut and mainshaft keys installed

-Kicker gears, clutch spring, washer, and nut installed on the mainshaft.
+The clutch spring, kicker gears, washer, nut, and shaft keys mounted on the mainshaft.

 The kicker arm was installed in the kicker cover and then the kicker side of the transmission was ready to be closed up.

-Harley-Davidson transmission kicker cover with kicker arm installed
+Harley-Davidson VL kicker arm installed in kicker cover

-Kicker arm installed in the kicker cover before closing the side of the transmission.
+The kicker arm installed in the kicker cover before closing up the kicker side of the transmission.

 The transmission top cover was one of the last pieces to be assembled.
 It has a spring-loaded sliding gear fork plunger on one end and a gear lock plate on the other.
 The gear lock plate attaches to the gear shifting fork on the inside, which is what moves the slider gear on the main shaft.

-Transmission top cover assembled with the sliding gear fork plunger and gear lock plate.
+The transmission top cover assembled with the sliding gear fork plunger, gear lock plate, and internal shifting fork connection.

 Parts Used